-Staff Contact: Joanna Mendelssohn CP5
+Staff Contact: Dr Joanna Mendelssohn CP15

-Students undertake a project based internship consisting of a minimum of 90 hours.
+Students undertake a project based industry placement consisting of a minimum of 180 hours.
 This may involve more than one host institution.
-Internships enable students to gain practical, supervised experience of gallery management, curatorial practice, public programs, art writing and all other work areas related to the course.
-The internship is ungraded but successful completion requires the submission of reports both by the host institution and the student.
+Industry placements enable students to gain practical, supervised experience of gallery management, curatorial practice, public programs, art writing and other work areas related to the course.
+The industry placement is ungraded but successful completion requires the submission of reports both by the host institution and the student.
 Students are also required to attend a report back session with lecturers involved in the program.

-Internships have been hosted locally, interstate and overseas by the following, among others: the National Gallery of Australia, Metropolitan Museum of Art (New York), Art Gallery of New South Wales, regional and commercial galleries in New South Wales, Sotheby's Australia Pty Ltd, Australian Centre for Photography, State Library of New South Wales, Visual Arts/Craft Board of the Australia Council, Powerhouse Museum, and the Ministry for the Arts New South Wales.
+Industry placements have been hosted locally, interstate and overseas by the following, among others: the National Gallery of Australia, Metropolitan Museum of Art (New York), Art Gallery of New South Wales, regional and commercial galleries in New South Wales, Sotheby's Australia Pty Ltd, Australian Centre for Photography, State Library of New South Wales, Visual Arts/Craft Board of the Australia Council, Powerhouse Museum, and the Ministry for the Arts New South Wales.